stephanzlatarev/norman/notes.md

 ============= MILESTONE 1 - Upgrade skills to work with memory

 - add skill to expand base
+  v select cluster for new base
+  v start moving probe to cluster already at 300 minerals v at each step select free cluster closest to probe
+  - when probe is at cluster location select the location to build the nexus - hard-code the locations for DATA-C map v then build the nexus
+  - then remove the accomplished goal "build a nexus"
+  - make sure the probe returns to harvesting
+  - make sure the skill can build a 2nd, 3rd, etc nexus

+- add skill "Plan economy" which monitors stats, manages quotas, and creates build goals.

 - add skill to build gateway
 - add skill to train zealot